Lalibela During Timkat: The Holiest Week in Ethiopia's Holiest City

 Why It Matters

 Ethiopian Orthodox Christianity is one of the world's oldest Christian traditions — it dates to the 4th century, predating most of European Christianity.
 The liturgy is in Ge'ez, a language no longer spoken in daily life but preserved in worship.
-The Ark of the Covenant — or replicas of it — are central to the faith.
-The connection to Old Testament Judaism (Ethiopian Christians observe dietary laws, circumcision, and Saturday sabbath in addition to Sunday worship) gives the tradition a character that's genuinely unique.
+The Ark of the Covenant — or replicas of it — is central to the faith.
+The connection to Old Testament Judaism (Ethiopian Christians observe dietary laws, circumcision, and Saturday sabbath in addition to Sunday worship) gives the tradition a character that is genuinely unique.

 Getting There